KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-3.md

 The address of the main section is 10184 and its byte addressing.
 Every next instruction address can be found by adding 4 bytes to the current address.

-**--calculation of Number of instrustions**
+## Calculation of Number of instrustions:

-*Number of instrustions = (memory addresses of the start of the next instruction block - memory addresses of the start of the current
+ Number of instrustions = (memory addresses of the start of the next instruction block - memory addresses of the start of the current
-                           instruction block)/4*
+                            instruction block)/4
                         =(101b0 -10184)/4
                         =(B)/4
                         =(11)